rsdoiel/antenna/socal_north.md

 ---

-## Wildfire near Silverwood Lake in San Bernardino County triggers evacuations
+## Afternoon winds ahead as firefighters gain control of Lake Fire in San Bernardino

 date: 2025-06-29, updated: 2025-06-29, from: The LAist